-1. We aim to include children in their target setting and where appropriate encourage and support them to take an active part in their annual reviews, through preparation, and making the information and meeting itself accessible and unintimidating.
+1. We aim to include children in their target setting and, where appropriate, encourage and support them to take an active part in their annual reviews, through preparation and making the information and meeting itself accessible and unintimidating.

-2. The children are involved in identifying aspirations and targets which are reviewed throughout the year.
+2. The children are involved in identifying aspirations and targets, which are reviewed throughout the year.

-Working with parents/carers who have a disability.
+Working with parents/carers who have a disability

-1. GUST recognises that there will be several parents/carers who have a disability who are part of the school community, and we work to try to ensure that they are fully included in parents/carers activities.
+1. GUST Independent School recognises that there will be several parents/carers who have a disability who are part of the school community, and we work to try to ensure that they are fully included in parents'/carers' activities.

-Disability equality and visits or out of school activities
+Disability equality and visits or out-of-school activities

-1. GUST endeavours to ensure all visits are inclusive by planning appropriately and in advance of the visit.
+1. GUST Independent School endeavours to ensure all visits are inclusive by planning appropriately and in advance of the visit.

-Evaluating the success of the School's SEND and Inclusion Policy equates to evaluating the success of the school.
+Evaluating the success of the school's SEND and Inclusion policy equates to evaluating the success of the school

-1. Through the implementation of Arbor & CPOMS systems we will be able to analyse the data we have on children's progress, behaviour, and attendance.
+1. Through the implementation of Arbor and CPOMS systems, we will be able to analyse the data we have on children's progress, behaviour, and attendance.
 We will use this analysis to help us plan.
 At the same time, we set new targets for the year ahead.
-This is compiled in the annual SEND report completed by the SENCo and shared with the Board of Trustees by the Head of School.
+This is compiled in the annual SEND report completed by the SENCo and shared with the Board of Trustees by the Headteacher.

-2. Target setting for all children is an on-going process.
-Annotated samples of work are kept as evidence to support predictions as to the future achievements of pupils at the end of each Key Stage.
-Targets are set for children to achieve at the end of Key Stage.
+2. Target setting for all children is an ongoing process.
+Annotated samples of work are kept as evidence to support predictions as to the future achievements of pupils at the end of each key stage.
+Targets are set for children to achieve at the end of each key stage.